andresteingress/andresteingress.github.io/_posts/2017-09-19-spring-bean-removal.md

 For every [BeanDefinition](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/config/BeanDefinition.html) we try to determine its current scope.
 Luckily, there is a `getScope()` method on every bean definition that can be used for that.

-Once the scope is one of our to-be-excluded scopes, we can simply call `removeBeanDefinition(String)` from the [BeanDefinitionRegistry](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/beans/factory/support/BeanDefinitionRegistry.html) interface, which we as we get the `ConfigurableListableBeanFactory` as an argument to `postProcessBeanFactory` our single method we have to implement with the `BeanFactoryPostProcessor` interface:
+Once the scope is one of our to-be-excluded scopes, we can simply call `removeBeanDefinition(String)` from the [BeanDefinitionRegistry](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/beans/factory/support/BeanDefinitionRegistry.html) interface, which we get with `ConfigurableListableBeanFactory` as an argument to `postProcessBeanFactory` our single method we have to implement with the `BeanFactoryPostProcessor` interface:

 <pre><code class="language-groovy">
 if (beanDefinition != null && isWebScope(beanDefinition.getScope())) {